HoloClean/HoloClean-Legacy-deprecated/README.md

 ```
 <h4>1.2 MacOS: <h4>

-Follow instructions [here](https://conda.io/docs/user-guide/install/macos.html) to install conda for MacOS
+Follow instructions [here](https://conda.io/docs/user-guide/install/macos.html) to install Anaconda (Not miniconda) for MacOS

 <h4> 1.3 Using Conda </h4>
-Open the terminal and create a Python 2.7 environment by running the command:
+Open/Restart the terminal and create a Python 2.7 environment by running the command:

 	conda create -n py27Env python=2.7 anaconda

 Then the environment can be activated by running:

 	source activate py27Env
-Make sure the keep the environment activated for the rest of the installation process
+<b> Make sure the keep the environment activated for the rest of the installation process </b>

 ### 2. Download and Install Spark